My first iPhone was the 3GS, bought in 2010. The camera was merely okay. Photos taken at night were bad:

 If trying to foresee when a market will take off doesn’t work, what about being a fast-follower?
 That is, being quick to see when a market has taken off, and jumping on the bandwagon then?
 That doesn’t work, either, because it’s clear to outsiders that something has taken off only years after it has:

 Put differently, by the time a market is proven to be viable, others are years ahead of you in technology, understanding user needs, having validated dozens of hypotheses, and more.
 And many markets don’t work out, which is why many startups fail.
 That’s a risk you have to take to succeed.
-Startups are rewarded for taking risk, not after choosing to enter a market after it has been proven viable.
+Startups are rewarded for taking risk, not for choosing to enter a market after it has been proven viable.

 As Paul Graham says: